xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-10-17_material_wood.md

 You can see your materials in the game screen.

-* arnau should have a quantity of 35 material WOOD.
+ * "arnau" should have a quantity of 35 material "WOOD".

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->